tiny-pilot/tinypilot/README.md

 ## Security considerations

-KVM Pi does not support authentication.
-You should only use KVM Pi on networks that you trust.
-Anyone who accesses the KVM Pi URL can shutdown or restart your Pi and type arbitrary commands into the device to which your Pi is connected.
+Tiny Pilot does not support authentication.
+You should only use Tiny Pilot on networks that you trust.
+Anyone who accesses the Tiny Pilot URL can shutdown or restart your Pi and type arbitrary commands into the device to which your Pi is connected.

 If you need authentication, the simplest solution would be to adjust your Nginx configuration (included by default with the installation) to require [HTTP Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).